• What are the sales indicators?

 The sales index of salespeople

 This would correspond to the average quantity of items sold per case.
 The principle is therefore very simple: it illustrates the quality of activity per sales representative.
-Basically, the higher sales index means the salesperson achieves more sales, leading to an increase in your overall sales.
+The higher sales index means the salesperson achieves more sales, leading to an increase in your overall sales.

 The attendance index also known as the attractiveness rate